hitesh1157/Jalpc/README.md

   * **jPage-xxx.min.js**

   **xxx** is date when you compress your files.
-3. If you want to add or remove CSS/JS files, just edit **build/build.js** and **build/files.conf.js**, then run `npm run build` at root dir of project, link/src files will use new files.
+3. If you want to add/remove CSS/JS files, just edit **build/build.js** and **build/files.conf.js**, then run `npm run build` at root dir of project, link/src files will use new files.

 ## <a name="put-in-a-jalpc-plug"></a>Put in a Jalpc Plug

-If you want to give credit to the Jalpc theme with a link to my personal website <http://www.jarrekk.com>, that'd be awesome.
+If you want to give credit to the Jalpc theme with a link to my personal website <http://www.jack003.com>, that'd be awesome.
 No worries if you don't.

 ## <a name="upgrading-jalpc"></a>Upgrading Jalpc